List of awards and nominations received by Paul McCartney

-This article is a List of awards and nominations received by Paul McCartney.

 Sir Paul McCartney is an English songwriter, musician and composer.
 He has received numerous accolades including an Academy Award, 19 Grammy Awards, and a Emmy Award.
 He was knighted by Queen Elizabeth II in 1997 and was awarded the French Legion of Honour in 2017.
 He was inducted into the Songwriters Hall of Fame in 1987, the Rock & Roll Hall of Fame in 1999, and honored with the Library of Congress Gershwin Prize for Popular Song and Kennedy Center Honors in 2010, and Rolling Stone listed him as one of the 200 Greatest Singers of All Time.

 As a member of The Beatles, his songwriting partnership with John Lennon produced "some of the most popular music in rock and roll history".
 In 1965, they won the Grammy Award for Best New Artist and Best Performance by a Vocal Group for A Hard Day's Night.
-They won the Grammy Award for Song of the Year for "Michelle" in 1967 and the Grammy Award for Album of the Year for their eight studio album Sgt.
+They won the Grammy Award for Song of the Year for "Michelle" in 1967 and the Grammy Award for Album of the Year for their eighth studio album Sgt.
 Pepper's Lonely Hearts Club Band in 1968.
 They won the Grammy Award for Best Score Soundtrack for Visual Media for Let It Be in 1971.

 As a member of Wings, he won the Grammy Award for Best Pop Performance by a Duo or Group with Vocals for "Band on the Run" in 1975 and the Grammy Award for Best Rock Instrumental Performance for "Rockestra Theme" in 1980.
 As a solo artist, he won Grammy Awards for Best Traditional Pop Vocal Album for Kisses on the Bottom in 2013, and the Best Rock Song for "Cut Me Some Slack" in 2014.